-Tatjana Dahlhaus is a Principal Researcher in the Canadian Economic Analysis Department at the Bank of Canada.
+Tatjana Dahlhaus is a Director in the Canadian Economic Analysis Department at the Bank of Canada.
 Her research interests lie in the fields of applied Macroeconomics and Econometrics, time series analysis, monetary policy, and climate change.
 Tatjana received her PhD in Economics from Universitat Autonoma de Barcelona, Spain.